ruby0x1/luxe-assetpacker/README.md

 Works for native (mac/windows/linux/android/ios) and web targets.

+Used in a few games like [Westport Independent](http://www.doublezeroonezero.com/westport.html) and the [THREES web port](http://play.threesgame.com/).

 # tool usage

 - click `add folder` to add an asset folder to the session